Environmental resources management

 Why study environmental resources management at Virginia Tech?

 - Students are required to enroll in Field Experience in Forest Resources and Environmental Conservation, a two-credit, hands-on course involving field exercises that help students develop key skills in navigation, mapping, taking inventory, resource conservation and management, timber harvesting, and forestry operations.
+Watch a video of students in action at Fishburn Forest.

 - A study abroad trip can take you to Panama as part of the Issues in Sustainability and Natural Resource Management course, where you’ll learn about natural resource management and conservation issues, the impact of climate change on tropical environments and culture, and local, regional, and international impacts of tropical deforestation.